BIMit/ModelAPI/doc/repository-services-01/README.md

 * Project - contains and domains and models.
 * Domain - generalized concept of discipline ur usage area like "Architect" "HVAC", "LCC Data" and similar.
 * Model - part of project that can be contained in a single file.
 A model is assigned to a domain.
 Each model can exist in several versions, usually representing evolvement over time - that is, versions are *not* representing variants of the same model
+* File - a model that is handled specifically as a binary file

 Schemata defining data structures can be found here: [Repository Services Schemata](a_schemata/README.md)